PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 runner.
 The efficiency fixture exercises the explicit default phase with one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The duplicate-fanout/quantized-PReLU pair is now characterized without production changes.
+Its required keyword-only transpose option is forwarded only to duplicate-fanout cleanup, while quantized-PReLU cleanup always follows.
+Both owners share one fresh `ModelIRPassStateScope` and receive the same ModelIR, layout state, and diagnostics.
+The helper has no direct call and is owned by one stable callback slot in the layout/attention/quantized suffix;
+focused contracts freeze the callback identity, suffix option routing, and both stable neighbors.
+The eventual phase should keep the option outside a frozen ModelIR/layout/diagnostics context, expose two stable owner IDs, and construct one fresh shared scope per build.